Bulk viscosity from neutron decays to dark baryons in neutron star matter: Introduction

-Quickly, researchers turned to studying the consequences of dark baryons $\chi$ on neutron stars.
+After the initial solutions to the lifetime anomaly \cite{Fornal:2018eol,Cline:2018ami,Ivanov:2018vit,Berezhiani:2018udo} were proposed, researchers turned to studying the consequences of dark baryons on neutron stars.
 Immediately, one is confronted with the question of whether the neutron star consists of one fluid or two.
 In many studies, it is assumed that the $\chi$ interacts strongly enough with the nuclear matter that the neutron star consists of one fluid, and one can consider an $npe\chi$ equation of state (EoS) \cite{Baym:2018ljz,McKeen:2018xwc,Cline:2018ami,Motta:2018bil,Motta:2018rxp,Grinstein:2018ptl,Husain:2022bxl,Husain:2023fwb,Shirke:2023ktu,Routaray:2024lni,Shirke:2024ymc,Bastero-Gil:2024kjo,Divaris:2025ftf}.
 Typically, the $\phi$ is assumed to be light and thus it escapes from a neutron star (barring an absorption process, which is not usually considered).
-It was determined that the introduction of $\chi$ particles as a free Fermi gas would destabilize neutron stars due to their softening of the equation of state (EoS) \cite{Baym:2018ljz,McKeen:2018xwc,Motta:2018rxp,Motta:2018bil}.
+It was determined that the introduction of $\chi$ particles as a free Fermi gas would destabilize neutron stars due to their softening of the EoS \cite{Baym:2018ljz,McKeen:2018xwc,Motta:2018rxp,Motta:2018bil}.
 To counteract this, the dark baryons are given a repulsive self-interaction which stiffens the EoS and allows for neutron stars to have masses in excess of two solar masses \cite{McKeen:2018xwc,Cline:2018ami,Motta:2018bil,Grinstein:2018ptl,Husain:2022bxl,Husain:2023fwb,Shirke:2023ktu,Routaray:2024lni,Shirke:2024ymc}.
 The impact on the EoS of dense matter due to a population of chemically equilibrated dark baryons is a topic of continued study.